cshbli/ML-CV-AI/optimization/quantization/tensorflow_quantization.md

 ## How Does the Quantization Process Work

-The conversion script first replaces all the individual ops it knows about with quantized equivalents.
+The quantization first replaces all the individual ops it knows about with quantized equivalents.
 These are small sub-graphs that have conversion functions before and after to move the data between float and eight-bit.
 Below is an example of what they look like.
 First here’s the original Relu operation, with float inputs and outputs:

 ![](./figs/relu.png)